paulmon/windows-iotcore-docs/windows-iotcore/developer-tools/python.md

     python -c "print('Hello World!');quit()"
     ```

-## Using Python on Windows Iot Core ARM64
+## Using Python on Windows IoT Core ARM64

 To get Python for Windows you will need to build the binaries yourself.